In which Zelda is spirited away to a wizard's tower.

 Zelda imaged herself in a dress from the turn of the last century.
 The garment was loose and beltless, not quite a tunic but approximately the same length.

 Focus on the details, Ganondorf suggested.

-The dress was sleeveless with an open neck, its shimmering fabric ivory white but ornamented with small scales that were bright gold on the inside.
-She would seem to be wearing a plain white dress if she stood still, but she would shimmer with gold when she moved.
+The dress was sleeveless with an open neck, its shimmering fabric ivory white but ornamented with small scales that were lined with bright gold on the inside.
+It would appear to be a plain white dress if she stood still, but she would shimmer with gold when she moved.
 Zelda had only seen old pictographs of this style of clothing, but she could almost feel the texture of the fabric on her fingers.
 It would be as weightless on her body as an array of feathers.

 Ganondorf lent her his power, and her shirt shifted.
 It seemed to glow for a moment, and then something different settled onto her frame.
 It wasn't an exact likeness, but she was wearing the dress of her –

 – and he hated her, he despised the sight of her, he would hunt her down and destroy her, he would –